mrluc/ws-derping/README.md

-Plus, connect-assets (meh, phased out in favor of browserify and build script for coffeescript), and node-sass - yay for awesome speed and designer familiarity.
+Plus, connect-assets (meh, phased out in favor of browserify and build script for coffeescript), and node-sass - yay for good speed and designer familiarity.

 archi